 Preparing the project defence

-During the first year, all PhD students should produce a proposal for a thesis that will be defended before a committee.
-This examination aims to evaluate the student's ability to undertake original research at a PhD level.
-The thesis proposal is the first stage in the PhD program, and one of the most important ones, as it structures the research for the upcoming years.
+During the first year, all doctoral students should prepare a proposal for a thesis to be defended before a committee.
+The purpose of this examination is to assess the student's ability to undertake original research at doctoral level.
+The thesis proposal is the first stage in the doctoral programme and one of the most important, as it structures the research for the coming years.

-PhD students have only two opportunities to submit and defend their thesis projects: the first one in June (compulsory for first year students enrolled in a full-time basis), and the second one in September (for those who fail the 'June paper').
+Doctoral students have only two opportunities to submit and defend their thesis proposals: the first in June (compulsory for first year full-time students) and the second in December (for those who fail the 'June paper').

-The PhD thesis proposal is a short monograph containing a clearly-defined scientific goal and a plan for achieving it.
-Everything else in the proposal is to show the student's competence and to support the plausibility of the goal and the plan.
+The thesis proposal is a short monograph containing a clearly defined scientific goal and a plan for achieving it.
+Everything else in the proposal should demonstrate the student's competence and support the plausibility of the goal and plan.
 There is no set template or minimum length.
-We highly advise students to consult their supervisor, though below we provide you with some guidelines.
+We strongly advise students to consult with their supervisor, although we provide some guidelines below.

-The project should be around 8.000 words in length (including footnotes and bibliography).
+The project should be approximately 8,000 words (including footnotes and bibliography).

 General Guidelines for Research Projects